Anyone who worked or works for Skywest Airlines as a ramp agent.

 A proposed class action lawsuit has been filed in California alleging that the airline is cheating workers out of the wages they’re owed – including overtime pay.

-As the case moves forward, more ramp agents are needed to come forward to strengthen the litigation against Skywest.
 If you work or worked for Skywest as a ramp agent, we want to hear from you.

 Fill out the form on this page and an attorney looking into the claims against Skywest may reach out to you directly.
 He or she may ask you a few questions about your time with Skywest and explain why the airline may owe you money.